walkerke/census-r/index.md

 ## About the book {.unnumbered}

-Census data are widely used in the United States across numerous research and applied fields, including education, business, journalism, and many others.
+Census data is widely used in the United States across numerous research and applied fields, including education, business, journalism, and many others.
 Until recently, the process of working with US Census data has required the use of a wide array of web interfaces and software platforms to prepare, map, and present data products.
 The goal of this book is to illustrate the utility of the R programming language for handling these tasks, allowing Census data users to manage their projects in a single computing environment.

 The book focuses on two types of Census data products commonly used by analysts: